CyberPanther232/saltvault/ReadMe.md

 4.  **Add Password:** Click the "Add Password" button to add a new entry.
 You can use the built-in password generator to create a strong password.
 5.  **View/Edit/Delete:** Use the buttons on each row to view, edit, or delete a password entry.
 6.  **Export:** You can export all your passwords to a CSV file from the "Export to CSV" button on the dashboard.
 You will be prompted to re-enter your password and MFA code for security.
+7.  **Import:** You can import csv or json files with password lists from other password managers.
+Currently, the only supported managers are NordPass and BitWarden.
+I am working to add more